khofstadter/CS220AU-DP/dp-checklist.md

 The student registration number(s) of the student(s) I provided feedback with is: <!-- #todo : add your classmate's student number -->

 <!-- #todo :
-- delete all unnecessary HTML comments in this file
-- download this .md file to your computer
 - rename the downloaded file and rename it so that they show your student number e.g. `0610279-dp-checklist.md`
 - submit this file on FASER
 - relax